Diaphragm

 • each phrenic nerve (C3-C5) provides the sole motor supply to the ipsilateral hemidiaphragm 9,10

-• sensory innervation is to the central tendon region is supplied by the phrenic nerves 9,10
+• sensory innervation to the central tendon region is supplied by the phrenic nerves 9,10

 • the lower 5-6 intercostal nerves supply proprioceptive fibers to the margins of the diaphragm 4

-• major role of the diaphragm is inspiratory, but it is also used in abdominal straining
+The major role of diaphragmatic contraction is during inspiration to increase the volume of the thoracic cavity, but it is also used in abdominal straining.

 The right dome of diaphragm is usually 2cm higher than the left dome 11.